 Y’know, sometimes sitting on the toilet is a good time to get some reading done.
-However, if you’ve gotten through War and Peace and still haven’t gone, that’s a problem.
-Constipation is a common reason for seeking medical attention.
+However, if you’ve gotten through War and Peace and still haven’t gone, that’s a significant problem.
+Constipation is a very common reason for seeking medical advice.
 It affects 10 – 15% of adults, but is most common among women and the elderly.
 The elderly are afflicted more because they are exposed more frequently to many causes of constipation, such as medical conditions, medication, poor diet, low mobility, or immobility.
 Constipation doesn’t necessarily mean you never make a bowel movement; it could also mean that you have infrequent stools, hard stools, excessive straining, or a sense of incomplete evacuation.
 Everyone’s bowel movements are different.
 If your bowel movements suddenly decrease, you should try to decide what is the underlying cause.
-Remember, everybody poops…and the advice here is to help you get back to normal pooping like everyone else.
+Remember, everybody poops…and the advice here is to help you get back pooping like 85-90% of everyone else.

 For most people, having constipation is harmless.
 A change in diet, fluid intake, or increase in exercise is all that’s required.
 But for others it can be a sign that something else is wrong with the body.
 In these cases, the constipation may not go away when treated properly.
 At this point you should see a doctor.
 You should also seek medical attention if the constipation is accompanied by fever, abdominal pain, or blood in your stool.
 The advice below is meant to give you an idea of the various courses of treatment.
 It is not meant to diagnose you.
 The first course of treatment is the least severe and the last the most.
 I try to include as many warnings about each product as I can, but it is by no means an exhaustive list.
 Most importantly, if you are unable to get rid of constipation after a few days, you should see a doctor.